Sonnet 285

 Within the hearts and souls of human kind

-Yet from such flames infernos oft are born
+Yet from such flames, infernos oft are born

-Consuming all and everything in sight.
+Consuming all that dares remain in sight.

 Love’s ardor wanes most fast when scorching hot

-And reason first succumbs to such a blaze;
+And reason first succumbs unto such blaze;

 More radiant the flame, more black the soot